sammcj/recommendarr/README.md

    - Enter your Tautulli URL (e.g., `http://localhost:8181` or `https://tautulli.yourdomain.com`)
    - Enter your Tautulli API key (found in Tautulli under Settings → Web Interface → API)
    - Click "Connect"
+7. For Trakt (Optional - Watch History):
+   - Click "Connect" on the Trakt connection page
+   - Authorize Recommendarr with your Trakt.tv account
+   - Complete the authentication process to connect your Trakt watch history

 You can connect to any combination of these services based on your needs.